Invariant measures for discrete dynamical systems and ergodic properties of generalized Boole type transformations

 Consider the two-dimensional Boole type transformations $\varphi _{2},\psi _{\sigma (2)\ }:\mathbb{R}^{2}\backslash \{0,0\}\rightarrow \mathbb{R}^{2}$

 and

 It is easy to see that the infinitesimal (product) measure

 is invariant with respect to the first mapping (\ref{ET5.1a}) since it is the product of two measures, each of which is invariant with respect to the corresponding classical Boole transformation.
-Therefore, the generalized Boole type transformation (\ref{ET5.1a}) is ergodic too.
-In the case of the generalized two-dimensional transformation (\ref{ET5.1b}), the invariance property of the measure (\ref{ET5.1c}) is a direct consequence of the following result.
+Therefore, the generalized Boole type transformation (\ref{ET5.1a}) is ergodic too. \ \ \